Thasbir20/harimerge/README.md

-project on ios in apple
+project on ios in redmi